-This cross-pollination is called sexual reproduction in fruit trees.
-Even if a fruit-tree variety is considered to be self-pollinating, it is still receptive of other pollen — and the seeds of its fruit end up with all the history from past generations of the parent trees.
-The results of the combined genetic material occur in the seeds, not the fruit.
-This is why cross-pollination can occur in your fruit tree’s flowers and not affect the color or appearance of that fruit.
+This cross-pollination is sexual reproduction in fruit trees.
+Even if a fruit-tree variety is considered to be self-pollinating, it is still receptive of other pollen — and the seeds of its fruit end up with all the history from past generations of both parent trees.
+The results of cross-pollination occur in the seeds, not the fruit.
+This is why cross-pollination can occur in your fruit tree’s flowers and not affect the color or appearance of the tree’s developing fruit.

 The fruit is merely a vessel for the seeds.
 The seeds are what carry a history of traits from the parent tree and its pollination partner(s).

 That’s a lot of potential, but it’s also unpredictable.
-If you were to plant the seed from a Honeycrisp apple, the resulting apple tree and its fruit may display characteristics from anywhere in its lineage.
-The tree or its fruit may be similar to Honeycrisp or they may be throwbacks from somewhere in the genetic history, but – because they came from seed – they will not be a true Honeycrisp apple tree or true Honeycrisp apples.
+If you were to plant the seed from a Honeycrisp apple, the resulting apple tree and its future fruit may display characteristics from anywhere in its lineage.
+The tree or its fruit may be similar to Honeycrisp or they may be throwbacks from somewhere in its genetic history, but – because they came from seed – they will not become a true Honeycrisp apple tree or true Honeycrisp apples.